dowjones/respawn/README.md

 Developing and Contributing
 ============================

 We'd love to get contributions from you!
-Take a look at the [CONTRIBUTING.md](CONTRIBUTING.rst) to see how to get your changes merged in.
+Take a look at the [CONTRIBUTING.rst](CONTRIBUTING.rst) to see how to get your changes merged in.

 License
 =========